COMBINE-lab/measuresmatter/goals/goals.md

 represent?
 This might help with the disconnect of why counting across genes is a bad idea.

+One *key* idea here is that the notion of a gene, in the context of RNA-seq experiments, is a conceptual (and computational) convenience.
+In fact, while it is the most prevalent such abstraction, it may not even be the most advantageous.

 ## Biases -- not all reads are created equal

 We probably don't want to go into biases too much, but should probably discuss